-Around a third of the UK's timber imports between 2016 and 2018 were in the form of fuelwood - equivalent to 1.4 million trees.
-Around 60% of this was produced in the US.
+Around a third of the UK's timber imports between 2016 and 2018 were in the form of fuelwood - equivalent to 27.6 million trees14.

 Fuelwood is primarily used for energy generation, and demand has increased considerably - from an average of 22% of total imports to 32%.
 Such an increase is likely to be linked to policies aimed at increasing the share of renewable sources in the UK's energy matrix.
-Though well-intended, these policies fail in sufficiently assessing the carbon impacts of biofuels.
+Though well-intended, these policies fail in sufficiently assessing the

-For a future where people and nature thrive | wwf.org.uk
+For a future where people and nature thrive | wwf.org.uk © 1986 panda symbol and ® "WWF" Registered Trademark of WWF.
+WWF-UK registered

-$^{\odot}$ 1986 panda symbol and $^{\odot}$ "WWF" Registered Trademark of WWF.
+© 1986 panda symbol and ® "WWF" Registered Trademark of WWF.
 WWF-UK registered charity (1081247) and in Scotland (SC039593).
 A company limited by guarantee (4016725)